NadavYakobovich/Fibonacci--Docker-Image/README.md

 #### Option 2:
-1. downlode fibonacci.sh and Dockerfile files from this repositorie.
+1. Downlode fibonacci.sh and Dockerfile files from this repositorie.
 2. Open the terminal in the folder with the files
 3. Run the following commands:

- build the image according to the details that appear in the Dockerfile
+ Build the image according to the details that appear in the Dockerfile
  ```
  docker build -t nadav_image .
  ```
- creates a container that will run fibonacci.sh inside it and print to the standard output
+ Creates a container that will run fibonacci.sh inside it and print to the standard output

  ```
  docker run nadav_image